csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 More interestingly, let’s take a look at **_Speed Index_ vs. _Largest Contentful Paint_**.
-This is a little harder to explain, but for the most part, a large gap between SI and LCP suggests that your largest contentful paint was one of the _last_ above the fold paints—there was a large region missing for a long while, and its late arrival is apparent in the large gap.
-On the other hand, a small gap suggests that your largest contentful paint was relatively early, but a smaller ATF paint is pushing your SI out—e.g. a late-loaded chat client, or a small cookie banner, etc. Ultimately, this gap might be telling me about how the nature of the ATF content came together: was it a single large region that painted late, or was it a long tail of smaller regions pushing metrics the other
+This is a little harder to explain, but for the most part, a large gap between SI and LCP suggests that your largest contentful paint was one of the _last_ above the fold paints — there was a large region missing for a long while, and its late arrival is apparent in the large gap.
+On the other hand, a small gap suggests that your largest contentful paint was relatively early, but a smaller ATF paint is pushing your SI out — e.g. a late-loaded chat client, or a small cookie banner, etc. Ultimately, this gap might be telling me about how the nature of the ATF content came together: was it a single large region that painted late, or was it a long tail of smaller regions pushing metrics the other